Planar 2-homogeneous commutative rational vector fields: Higher dimensions

-So, $u$ is independent of $z$.
-Equally, $u$ is independent of $y$, and so $u(x,y,z)=\frac{x}{1-px}$ for a certain $p\in\mathbb{R}$.
-The same reasoning works for the functions $v$ and $t$.
-A bit more generally, similar argument shows that (\ref{a-bit-more}) is a maximal collection.
-Indeed, for any $3$-dimensional projective flow $\eta$ which commutes with $\xi$, the first two coordinates of $\eta$ must be independent of $z$, and therefore the first two coordinates of the vector field of $\eta$, based on the results of the current paper, are a linear combination of vector fields of $2$-dimensional flows $u\bl v$ and $a\bl b$. \\
+A bit more generally, a similar argument shows that (\ref{a-bit-more}) is a maximal collection.
+Indeed, for any $3$-dimensional projective flow $\eta$ which commutes with $\xi$, the first two coordinates of $\eta$ must be independent of $z$, and therefore the first two coordinates of the vector field of $\eta$, based on the results of the current paper, are a linear combination of vector fields of $2$-dimensional flows $(u,v)$ and $(a, b)$.